riplaboratory/KanaloaVrx2019/Docker/Docker_Hub_Commands.md

 #### To exit a container but keep it running

 	CTRL + P + Q

-If you choose this option and need to stop running your container use:

-	docker stop <Container ID>

-#### To exit a container (while keeping it running) you are currently in type

 	exit

 ### To enter a container
-You must enter the container to edit it, make sure the container is running.
+You must enter the container to edit it.
 To enter an existing docker container in bash:

 #### check running containers only: